joelarson4/radReveal/README.md

 radReveal
 =========

-Reveal.js ADd-ons - a library to help you extend Reveal.js slideshow
+Reveal.js Add-ons - a library to help you extend Reveal.js slideshow

+Not ready for use!